Amazon: We Blocked 10 Billion Bad Listings in 2020

 What’s more, the company claimed to have seized and destroyed more than two million products sent to its fulfilment centers but detected at the last minute as being counterfeit.

-Amazon said it has invested over $700 million in 2020 and employed more than 10,000 people to fight fraud and abuse on the platform.
+Amazon said it has invested over $700m in 2020 and employed more than 10,000 people to fight fraud and abuse on the platform.

 Counterfeit items aren’t the only challenge facing Amazon.
 The new report comes just days after news emerged of a mass scheme to pay consumers for fake reviews.